-- 4.15.2 Statement of Purpose.
+4.14.2 Statement of Purpose.
 The purpose of this section is to allow small or medium scale retail uses in the RVOD that would otherwise not be allowed in the underlying zoning district, but only if such retail uses are developed in the context of a village-style retail mall or market area (thus precluding strip malls, "big box" stores, or similar types of conventional retail development).
-This section would generally require the retail buildings to be located close to Haverhill Street (pursuant to a maximum setback requirement), while requiring the parking spaces serving the development to be located in the rear of the principal buildings or in internal areas of the retail village where they do not become part of the streetscape.
-Architectural character and detail which comport with the retail village style aesthetic shall be a primary feature of prospective projects in the RVOD, along with further enhancement by requirements for high quality vegetative landscaping along the Haverhill Street frontage and in internal areas of the development.
+This section would generally require the retail buildings to be located close to Haverhill Street/Route 1 (pursuant to a maximum setback requirement), while requiring the parking spaces serving the development to be located in the rear of the principal buildings or in internal areas of the retail village where they do not become part of the streetscape.
+Architectural character and detail which comport with the retail village style aesthetic shall be a primary feature of prospective projects in the RVOD, along with further enhancement by requirements for high quality vegetative landscaping along the Haverhill Street/Route 1 frontage and in internal areas of the development.
 Interior parking areas will also be visually enhanced by requiring a reasonable allocation of landscaped parking islands.
-The ultimate goal of this section is to promote quality retail development in the RVOD that enhances this important gateway to the Town. - 4.15.3 Applicability: This section shall apply to new development or redevelopment proposals to construct commercial buildings for the operation of small and medium retail sales establishments within the RVOD. - 4.15.4 Permitted Uses: Retail village market with an option for mixed-uses consisting of small or medium retail sales establishments (excluding sales or rentals of motor vehicles) as primary uses occupying the first (ground level) floor, with the option of second/third floors being occupied by residential dwelling units with a minimal requirement of one affordable unit if there is to be only a second floor, but also the option to have an additional third floor occupied by residential if a minimum of 10% of all the total dwelling units are designated as affordable housing.
+The ultimate goal of this section is to promote quality retail development in the RVOD that enhances this important gateway to the Town.

+- 4.14.3 Applicability: This section shall apply to new development or redevelopment proposals to construct commercial buildings for the operation of small and medium retail sales establishments within the RVOD. - 4.14.4 Permitted Uses: Retail village market with an option for mixed-uses consisting of small or medium retail sales establishments (excluding sales or rentals of motor vehicles) as primary uses occupying the first (ground level) floor (provided that the Planning Board may grant a waiver pursuant to Section 4.15.7(g) of this bylaw to allow residential on the first floor), with the option of second/third floors consisting solely of residential dwelling units, subject to the requirement that 10% of the total number of proposed residential units in the building are designated as affordable housing units, pursuant to the affordability requirements specified under Section 6.2.4 of this bylaw.
 Also permitted in the RVOD is a parking area accessory to the proposed commercial and residential uses on the site.
-The affordability requirements of Section 6.2.4.2 through 6.2.4.4 shall apply to any residential dwelling units approved under this section. - 4.15.5 Procedures: The applicant shall submit Special Permit and Site Plan Review applications for review and approval by the Planning Board pursuant to the requirements of section 7.6 and sections 7.8 of the Bylaw, and subject to the criteria and conditions set forth by this section.
+The affordability requirements of Section 6.2.4.2 through 6.2.4.4 shall apply to any residential dwelling units approved under this section. - 4.14.5 Procedures: The applicant shall submit Special Permit and Site Plan Review applications for review and approval by the Planning Board pursuant to the requirements of section 7.6 and sections 7.8 of the Bylaw, and subject to the criteria and conditions set forth by this section.

-4.15.6 Setbacks
+4.14.6 Setbacks